vexor/vx-promo/p/privacy.md

 Vexor uses third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run Vexor.
-Although Vexor, inc. owns the code, databases, and all rights to the Vexor application, you retain all rights to your data.
+Although Vexor, llc. owns the code, databases, and all rights to the Vexor application, you retain all rights to your data.

 __Disclosure__